-Some tips from Kerryn Zimmerman (Distance – Melbourne; who is studying a Bachelor of Property and a Bachelor of Building Design):
+Some tips from Kerryn Zimmerman (Online – Melbourne; who is studying a Bachelor of Property and a Bachelor of Building Design):

 I have come across many tips to help me with step 3 so I thought I would post a blog about them to share them with everyone.
 I would like to thank everyone who provided me with these tips.